RichardLitt/standard-readme/spec.md

 - Be as friendly as possible.
 - Link to the GitHub issues.
 - Link to Code of Conduct.
 This is often in Contribute, or organization wide, so may not be necessary for each module.
+- A subsection for listing contributors is also welcome here.

 ### License
 **Status:** Required.